ovh/docs/pages/web/hosting/ovhconfig_configuration/guide.en-ca.md

 order: 4
 ---

-**Last updated 3rd January 2019**
+**Last updated 5th May 2020**

 ## Objective

-For numerous reasons, you may need to modify the configuration of your [Web Hosting plan](https://www.ovh.co.uk/web-hosting/){.external}.
-For this reason, OVH has implemented a file that allows you to change certain settings: the **.ovhconfig** file.
+For numerous reasons, you may need to modify the configuration of your [Web Hosting plan](https://www.ovh.com/ca/en/web-hosting/).
+For this reason, OVHcloud has implemented a file that allows you to change certain settings: the **.ovhconfig** file.

 **This guide explains the.ovhconfig file and how to edit it.**

 ## Requirements

-- a compatible [OVH Web Hosting plan](https://www.ovh.co.uk/web-hosting/){.external} (excluding Cloud Web)
+- a compatible [OVHcloud Web Hosting plan](https://www.ovh.com/ca/en/web-hosting/) (excluding Cloud Web)
 - your FTP user password, which provides you with access to your storage space

 ## Instructions